 Along with the Lower Common (east of Denford Bridge), it was entered into a 10-year Higher Level Stewardship Scheme contract with Natural England in May 2008.
 There is now an agreed long term management plan aimed at protecting the natural environment and the area's biodiversity.

 2010 was the third summer under the agreement.
 Much work has been done to restore the area's wildlife - with more works to be carried out in 2010-2011.
 Follow this link for further details of the 2009-11 wildlife restoration work.

 Freeman's Marsh is a splendid site for seeing unusual birds, including green sandpiper, water rail, snipe, jack snipe, kingfisher, and, in mid December 2010, a glossy ibis and waxwings.
 Little egrets began to appear from 2007.
 In May 2011 there was a pair of Chinese Swan Geese happily joining a family of Canada Geese.

-Town & Manor buys Hungerford Marsh: In Mar 2015 the Town & Manor were able to purchase Hungerford Marsh from the Susman family.
+In March 2015 the Town & Manor were able to purchase Hungerford Marsh from the Susman family for c.£220,000.

 The land sits between Freeman's Marsh, the canal and the western edge of the town.

 It is already registered as SSSI, and it will remain under the management of the current tenants, the Berks, Bucks and Oxon Wildlife Trust (BBOWT).

 The site, which covers and area of almost 28 acres and includes a wild trout fishery, is a rich mix of water meadows, reeedbeds, damp scrubland and patches of woodland.

 Colourful wetland wild flowers include yellow iris, ragged-robin, southern marsh orchid, fen bedstra and marsh marigolds.